knowledgesystems/knowledgesystems-k8s-deployment/oncokb/airflow/README.md

 ```

 ### Service Account
 Some of our DAGs uses the [Kubernetes Client](https://github.com/kubernetes-client/python) for Python, which requires a ServiceAccount when accessing the K8s api.
-Modify the `oncokb-airflow-serviceaccount` to give proper permissions.
+Modify the `oncokb-airflow-service-account` to give proper permissions.